Abimbola-I/global-burden-of-disease-analysis/README.md

 - Data Cleaning
 - Data modeling
 - DAX
-- Analytics storytelling
+- Data storytelling
 - Report design
 - Insight communication

 ## About the Analyst

-I am a data analyst passionate about healthcare analytics, digital health and public health by leveraging data driven insights to create impact and provide long-term solutions visualization, and insight-driven reporting.
-My goal is to use data to support evidence-based decision-making in public health.
+I leverage data to create impactful solutions that support sustainable growth.
+I am particularly passionate about driving progressive results in healthcare, especially within public health, and I also have a strong interest in digital health.

-### You can connect with me on LinkedIn
+### You can connect with me on LinkedIn : linkedin.com/in/rukayat-olanrewajuabimbola